M0ngi/CTF-Writeups/2022/Hacker's Playground 2022/README.md

 However, we can write only once!
 Here comes the crypto part.
 For the first Runner, we zeroed 4 bytes of N, located at offset `-2704`.
 For the second Runner, the binary added a check to make sure N isn't changed so for this one, we changed the exponent e.

 I didn't go much into the details of the Crypto side since I still have a way to go since I only have the basics of RSA encryption.
-Hopefully I'll be able to handle this kind of challenges on my own in the future.
+Hopefully I'll be able to handle this kind of challenges on my own in the future.ss